huggingface/blog/musicgen-inference.md

 Then, we will add `handler.py` and `requirements.txt` to the duplicated repository.
 First, let's take a look at how to run inference with MusicGen.

-You can initialize and use MusicGen with the below code 👇

 ```python
 from transformers import AutoProcessor, MusicgenForConditionalGeneration